Factsheet

 Boilerplate

-JoyMasher is an indie game studio founded by Danilo Dias, Thais Weiller and Marco Galvão on early 2012.
-We made Oniken, MRC6-454, Major Maox and participated in many others.
-We are currently developing Odallus.
+JoyMasher is an indie game studio founded by Danilo Dias and Thais Weiller on early 2012.
+We made Oniken and Odallus and are currently developing Blazing Chrome and some other fun and secret projects.

 More information